Undergraduate & Graduate Student Research Scholarships

-For over 60 years, the DGTC has provided an annual symposium on distillers grains.
-This symposium has a long tradition of covering current, relevant topics pertaining to distillers grains including production, processing, feeding, utilization, transportation, marketing, and non-traditional uses.
+For nearly 80 years, the DGTC has provided an annual symposium on distillers’ grains.
+This symposium has a long tradition of covering current, relevant topics on distillers’ grains, including production, processing, feeding, utilization, transportation, regulatory, marketing, and non-traditional uses.

-At this year’s symposium, we intend to offer at least 3 to 4 $750 or $500 scholarships to current graduate students that have completed original research which has resulted in new knowledge on distillers grains production/distribution, animal feeding (nutrition), or other applications/uses.
+At this year’s symposium, we intend to offer $500 scholarships to current graduate and undergraduate students that have completed original research, which has resulted in new knowledge on distillers’ grains production/distribution, animal feeding (nutrition), or other applications/uses.

-This year’s symposium is scheduled for May 15 & 16, 2019 in Bloomington, MN.
-Winning applicants must attend the symposium, and will receive either a $750 or $500 scholarship, plus all pre-approved travel expenses to attend.
-Recipients will be required to prepare a poster describing their research, which will be exhibited at the symposium.
+This year's symposium is scheduled for August 8-9 at the Des Moines Marriott Downtown in Des Moines, IA.
+Winning applicants must attend the symposium to receive their scholarships.
+The DGTC will cover all pre-approved travel expenses to attend.
+Recipients must prepare a poster describing their research, which will be exhibited at the symposium.
 Additionally, the award winners will be required to give a 5-minute overview presentation of their research during one of the general sessions.

-These scholarships will be provided to current graduate students (MS or PhD) that have completed original research which has resulted in new knowledge on distillers grains production/distribution, animal feeding (nutrition), or other applications/uses.
+These scholarships will be provided to current graduate/undergraduate students that have completed original research which has resulted in new knowledge on distillers grains production/distribution, animal feeding (nutrition), or other applications/uses.

 These scholarships will be provided by full and associate member companies of the Distillers Grains Technology Council (DGTC).
 Some of the members who have provided past scholarships include: ADM, Beam-Suntory, DuPont, Hoxie Feed Yard, Land O’Lakes Purina Feeds, PhibroChem, etc.

 Judges of the scholarship applications will be representatives of the member companies that provided funding.
-Winners of scholarships will receive either $750 or $500, and will have pre-approved travel expenses and symposium registration paid for by these companies.
+Winners of scholarships will receive $500, and will have pre-approved travel expenses and symposium registration paid for by these companies.

-- Candidate must be a current graduate student (MS or PhD) of a college or university in the USA or Canada.
+- Candidate must be a current graduate/undergraduate student of a college or university in the USA or Canada.

 - Applicant must fill out the attached application form that briefly describes their research work, results and new knowledge contribution.
 Applicant must also contain their research advisor’s signature.